The Transfer Pricing Law Review: India

 Outlook and conclusions

-As an active member of the G20, India has signed multilateral instruments, is a key contributor to the OECD's BEPS initiative and has actively pursued changes in its domestic law policy.
-A significant step has already been taken to adopt the OECD's recommendations of mandatory filing of a master file and a CbCR.
+As an active member of the G20, India has signed the multilateral instrument, is a key contributor to the OECD's BEPS initiative and has actively pursued changes in its domestic law policy.

-Further, India has expressed views supporting a consensus-based solution for profit allocation for PEs.
-A CBDT committee has proposed a fractional apportionment methodology which adopts the entire profit for allocation, as compared to the residual profit approach adopted under the formulary apportionment methodology proposed by the OECD under the Unified Approach.
+India has expressed views supporting a consensus-based solution for profit allocation for PEs.
+A CBDT committee has proposed a fractional apportionment methodology that adopts the entire profit for allocation, as compared with the residual profit approach adopted under the formulary apportionment methodology proposed by the OECD under the Unified Approach.

-In addition, India has taken various steps to target anti-avoidance.
-It introduced General Anti-Avoidance Rule (GAAR) provisions effective from 1 April 2017 which are broad based and counter any 'impermissible avoidance arrangement'.
+India has also taken various steps to target anti-avoidance.
+It introduced General Anti-Avoidance Rule (GAAR) provisions effective from 1 April 2017, which are broad-based and counter any 'impermissible avoidance arrangement'.
 India has also concluded revised tax treaties with Mauritius, Singapore and Cyprus, with the 'limitation of benefits' clause to address the potential of abuse of these treaties.
-Simultaneously, India has ratified the Multilateral Instrument (MLI) and aligned the ITA to incorporate the 'principal purpose' test and other elements of the MLI in its tax treaties which are part of its 'covered agreements'.
+Simultaneously, India has ratified the Multilateral Instrument (MLI) and aligned the ITA to incorporate the 'principal purpose' test and other elements of the MLI in its tax treaties that are part of its 'covered agreements'.
 India is also presently seeking to overhaul the ITA.
 The Government is reviewing an expert committee report on the Direct Tax Code, submitted by the committee in September 2019.
 The report has not been made public, and it is yet to be seen when it will be translated into law.

 Impact of covid-19 pandemic

 Businesses will have to factor in disruption due to covid-19 and realign transfer pricing policies.
-Inter-company agreements which impact pricing policies will need to be amended.
+Inter-company agreements that impact pricing policies will need to be amended.
 For limited risk distributors, contract manufacturers and contract R&D service providers, taxpayers will assess the profit margin impact.
-There is no administrative guidance available in relation thereto, however taxpayers can renegotiate the terms of their APA.
+There is no administrative guidance available in relation thereto; however, taxpayers can renegotiate the terms of their APA.

-3 The unspecified methodology was introduced as from financial year 2011–2012.
+3 The unspecified methodology was introduced as from the financial year 2011–2012.